 |Elliott Sound Products||Project 135|

 This is one of those projects that came about from a reader's question, and it piqued my curiosity to the extent that I had to see what was available (virtually nothing for DIY) and how much interest exists for something like this.
 There are many, many questions posed on forum sites, and one schematic pops up a few times.
-This single schematic is from SSL (Solid State Logic) and dates from around 1984 or thereabouts.
+One circuit is from SSL (Solid State Logic) and dates from around 1984 or thereabouts.
 It uses a now obsolete CMOS Schmitt trigger IC (MC14583) and appears to be wired in such a way as to be as confusing as possible.

 Just so you have some idea of what these meters might look like, see the photo below.
 Ideally, a stereo signal will remain in the green section most of the time - this indicates that the left and right channels are basically in phase.
 Because the audio content of the two channels can be very different, there will inevitably be times when the correlation of the two channels is less than 'perfect', and this is shown on the meter.
 If a channel is inverted or a stereo microphone pair has one mic out-of-phase, this will show up with the pointer in the red area.